 South Asian Journal of Management Sciences

-The South Asian Journal of Management Sciences (SAJMS) is a blind peer refereed journal published bi-annually by Iqra University.
+AIM: The South Asian Journal of Management Sciences (SAJMS) is a blind peer refereed journal published bi-annually by Iqra University.
 The journal recognizes the growing involvement of regional issues in management sciences within the larger context of globalization and international business arena.
-It, therefore, aims to provide an opportunity and a forum to communicate relevant and current issues in the area of business management and its allied sciences including emerging trends and their application to and implication for the global business community.
-The papers which are invited are based on Original Article, Invited Review, Short Report and Case Study.
+It, therefore, aims to provide an opportunity and a forum to communicate relevant and current issues in the area of business management and its allied sciences, including emerging trends and their application to and implication for the global business community.
+The papers which are invited are based on Original Article, Invited Review, Short Report, and Case Study.
 The papers/articles submitted are reviewed by the anonymous reviewers of Thomson Reuters via Review Locator of Thomson Reuters.

-Subject Areas: Accounting, Banking and Finance, Islamic Banking, Economics, Marketing, Behavioral Economics, Business Strategy, Decision Analysis, Entrepreneurship and Innovation, Information Systems, Decision Making, Operations Management, Organizational Behavior, Stochastic Models and Simulation, Information Systems, Human Resource Management, Supply Chain Management.
+Subject Areas: Accounting, Banking and Finance, Islamic Banking, Economics, Marketing, Behavioral Economics, Business Strategy, Decision Analysis, Entrepreneurship and Innovation, Decision Making, Operations Management, Organizational Behavior, Stochastic Models and Simulation, Information Systems, Human Resource Management, Supply Chain Management.

 South Asian Journal of Management Sciences, Iqra University is licensed under a Creative Commons Attribution 4.0 International License.